-Yes, community involvement is strongly recommended.
-Consult with the local community, and other affiliated and interested groups throughout the planning, development, and installation of an exhibit.
+6. Should the local Yes, community involvement is strongly recommended.
+Consult community be involved with the local community, and other affiliated and interested groups with the exhibit? throughout the planning, development, and installation of an exhibit.
 You should have access to community opinions through a named community representative on your exhibit committee, if possible.
 Make sure that the specific (named) representative is willing to stay through the whole process or arrange to have an alternate.
 If you're working with a community group, provide the members with guidelines that define their role, explain how conflicts will be resolved, and that indicate that the ultimate decision rests with the park.
 Once you've consulted with community representatives, every effort should be made to address their concerns.
 If some concerns can't be adequately addressed, then management should explain to the group how and why the park has decided to proceed.